DarkMasquerader/Data-Analysis-Project-1/README (1).md

 - [Limitations and Potential Improvements](#limitations-and-potential-improvements)
 - How to run

+## Project Focus
+- Covers all stages of DA
+- Strong points is
+    - Data collection
+    - Data processing
+    - Python
+- More details found...

 ## Business Problem
-A game development studio is looking to develop a new game for the PC platform.
+For this project, I consider a hypothetical game development studio that is looking to develop a new game for the PC platform.\
 The studio would like to know what type of games are most successful, providing the studio highest chance of developing a successful game.

-This work answers this question by generating a novel, large-scale dataset concerning the games available on the Steam platform.
+This work answers this question by generating a novel, large-scale dataset (first-hand) concerning the games available on the Steam platform.
 This program and dataset is made available to the public for further use.

 ## Data Preparation and Acquisition